 - Sign off with a persuasive call-to-action

-These persuasive strategies apply whether you’re leading a workshop, keynoting a conference, or pitching a potential client.
+These persuasive presentation strategies apply whether you’re leading a workshop, keynoting a conference, creating or selling an online course, or pitching a potential client.

 The first 30 seconds of any presentation are far and away the most important of your entire presentation.